viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 **TODO: number of bits in output reg**

-For using the XADC you need to instantiate an [XADC Wizard IP](https://www.xilinx.com/products/intellectual-property/xadc-wizard.html) in your HW design.
+To use the XADC, you need to instantiate an [XADC Wizard IP](https://www.xilinx.com/products/intellectual-property/xadc-wizard.html) in your HW design.
 If you don't need to modify the XADC configuration during runtime, you can do all the needed setup in the XADC Wizzard IP configuration.
 Alternatively, you can configure XADC by calling functions defined in [xsysmon.h](https://github.com/Xilinx/embeddedsw/blob/master/XilinxProcessorIPLib/drivers/sysmon/src/xsysmon.h).
 This allows you to change the configuration during runtime (e.g., switching between the channels).
 We will use this method of configuration in this tutorial.